Government penalizes businesses over 6 deaths at Colorado dairy

 Dairy owner Prospect Ranch LLC, which did not immediately respond to a request for comment, faces the largest fine at $132,406 for serious violations, including failures in training, planning and protecting workers from “atmospheric hazards.”

+The proposed fines are large by OSHA standards in agriculture but not unprecedented, said William Field, a professor at Purdue University who compiles annual reports on deaths in confined spaces at farms.
+He said occupational safety fines often are reduced upon appeal, or partially waived in exchange for investments in safety improvements.

+“That part of it quite frankly is peanuts compared to the civil liability" potential in situations where private lawsuits are allowed, he said.

-Regulators also fined Colorado-based Fiske Inc. and another contractor hired to work on the system that released manure water and the hydrogen sulfide gas that led to the deaths, the government said Tuesday in a news release.
+Regulators also announced proposed fines against Colorado-based Fiske Inc. and another contractor hired to work on the system that released manure water and the hydrogen sulfide gas that led to the deaths, the government said Tuesday in a news release.

-Fiske Inc.'s subsidiary High Plains Robotics services dairy equipment and employed some of those who died.
+Fiske Inc.'s business High Plains Robotics services dairy equipment and employed four of those who died.
 Fiske faces $99,306 in penalties for failing to protect employees and provide hydrogen sulfide detection training.

 “A Fiske employee and a Prospect Ranch employee attempted to stop the flow but were overcome by the gas,” OSHA said in the statement.
 “Subsequently, three more Fiske employees and one Prospect Ranch employee entered the pump room, which led to the loss of a total of six workers."